Before you make any decisions about your coverage, learn the basics.

 When you are admitted into a hospital as a patient, Part A will help you pay the bill.
 If you have worked for 10+ years in the US and you paid taxes, in most cases you will have $0 premium.

 When you go to your doctor or you’re doing some blood tests, Part B will help you pay for that.
 It pays for most things you will do outside of a hospital.
-Everyone has to pay a premium for Part B, in 2020 the standard rate is $144.60 per month.
+Everyone has to pay a premium for Part B, in 2021 the standard premium is $148.50 per month.

 In 2006 the government added Part D, which is a program to help Medicare beneficiary with the cost of Prescription drugs.
 Here is a few details you need to know about Part D.